Adetokunbo Kayode: Career

-He served the Federal government of Nigeria as cabinet minister in four different positions: Culture and Tourism; Labour: where he appointed Adesoji Adesugba as his Technical Advisor, Employment; Federal Attorney General and Hon Minister of Justice and as Minister of Defence.
+He served the Federal government of Nigeria as cabinet minister in different positions: Culture and Tourism; Labour/Employment; Federal Attorney General and Hon Minister of Justice; and Minister of Defence.
 He chairs the Peace and Security Committee of the Pan African Lawyers Union, Daresallam, Tanzania.

 Kayode has business interests in law, agriculture, power and mining.
 He is on the board of the National Associations of Chambers of Commerce, Industry Mines and Agriculture of Nigeria, Nigerian Chamber of Mines, Nigeria Association of Investment Promotion Agencies.

-He chairs the Boards of the Gemological Institute of Nigeria, Gems Miners and Marketers Association of Nigeria as well as the Board of Trustees of the National Association of Small Scale Industrialists and the Nigeria Private Sector Alliance.
-He represents the Nigeria Organised Private Sector (OPS) on Nigerian official delegations at international trade negotiations at the World Trade Organization, ACFTA, etc.

 He was awarded Order of the Niger (CON) as well as the Distinguished Service Order (DSO) of the Republic of Liberia.
 He serves as president, Abuja Chamber of Commerce and Industry, Nigeria.